Become a member and enjoy free access to exhibitions, previews, priority booking, freshly curated content and much more.

 Join de Waal in conversation with Olivier Gabet, director of the Musée des Arts Décoratifs and the Musée Nissim de Camondo for an thought-provoking discussion of themes explored in these letters from assimilation to art to the essence of memory.

 This talk will be held on Zoom, and ticket holders will receive a link to view live on the morning of the event.
+If you have not received a link by noon on the day of the event, please contact email@example.com.
 The talk will also be recorded, and available to view for ticketholders after the event.